conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	rm -rf app/tests/ExampleTest.php

 If you run the PHPUnit command again, you will see that no tests were executed, and we have a clean slate for testing.
-The rules of TDD state that we are not allowed to write any production code, until we have failing tests that warrant it.
+The rules of TDD state that we are not allowed to write any production code, until we have failing tests that warrants it.

 > Note: it is possible that if you have an older version of Jeffrey Way's generators that you will actually have a few tests in there that were created by those generators, and those tests are probably failing.
 Just delete or overwrite those tests with the ones found below to proceed.